ivanpesin/osx-free/README.md

 # osx-free

 Equivalent of 'free' command for macos.
+Displays the total amount of free and used physical and swap memory in the system, amount of memory used by applications, wired memory, and compressed memory.
+In addition, command shows current memory pressure percentage and level.

 ## Example